Recovering Structured Data From Superimposed Non-Linear Measurements: Acknowledgements

 \section{Acknowledgements}

 The authors thank Axel Flinth and Gitta Kutyniok for fruitful discussions.
 M.G. is supported by the DEDALE project, contract no. 665044, within the H2020 Framework Program of the European Commission.
 P.J. is partially supported by DFG grant JU 2795/3.
+Finally, the authors would like to thank the anonymous referees for their useful comments and suggestions which have helped to improve the original manuscript.